 OMAHA, Neb. — Allegations by a former employee of National Indemnity Co. that the insurer breached its fiduciary duties by continuing to offer an underperforming mutual fund in a defined contribution employee retirement plan were rejected June 18 by a federal judge in Nebraska (Marc J. Muri v.
 National Indemnity Company, No. 17-178, D. Neb., 2019 U.S. Dist.
 LEXIS 101540).

-NEW ORLEANS — A district court did not err in granting a disability insurer’s motion for summary judgment because the insurer properly denied a claim for long-term disability benefits under the policy, the Fifth Circuit U.S. Court of Appeals said April 26 in noting that the claimant is not disabled from his regular occupation (Deo G. Shanker v.
-United of Omaha Life Insurance Co., No. 18-20616, 5th Cir., 2019 U.S. App.
-LEXIS 12555).
+ATLANTA — A district court did not err in granting a disability insurer’s motion for judgment on the pleadings because the disability claimant did not exhaust all administrative remedies under the long-term disability (LTD) plan and the disability claimant was not entitled to short-term disability (STD) benefits as he already was receiving workers’ compensation benefits, the 11th Circuit U.S. Court of Appeals said June 24 (Lionel Garcon v.
+United Mutual of Omaha Insurance Co., No. 18-12220, 11th Cir., 2019 U.S. App.
+LEXIS 18713).

-NASHVILLE, Tenn. — Plan participants on April 22 moved for preliminary approval of a $14.5 settlement of their lawsuit accusing Vanderbilt University, the oversight committee and members of the committee of mismanaging the employee retirement plan in violation of the Employee Income Retirement Security Act (Loren L. Cassell, et al. v.
+NASHVILLE, Tenn. — A Tennessee federal judge on May 30 granted a motion for preliminary approval of a $14.5 million settlement of a plan participants’ lawsuit accusing Vanderbilt University, the oversight committee and members of the committee of mismanaging the employee retirement plan in violation of the Employee Income Retirement Security Act (Loren L. Cassell, et al. v.
 Vanderbilt University, et al., No. 16-2086, M.D.
 Tenn.).